Blazorise/Blazorise.Articles/news/2025-12-12-release-notes-200/post.md

 These aliases make it easier to write semantically clear headings without needing to specify size attributes explicitly.

+### Gutters Utilities

+We added a new `Gutter` system that allows you to control the horizontal and vertical spacing between columns and rows directly on any `Row` component.
+The gutter behavior now matches Bootstrap 5's model and works consistently across all providers, including Tailwind, Bootstrap, and Bulma.
+You can apply gutters per axis (`OnX`, `OnY`) or on both axes at once, with full support for responsive values.

+Learn more in the official [Gutters Utilities](docs/helpers/utilities/gutters "Gutters Utilities") documentation page.

 ## Final Notes 🏁